|

 About the Play:

-Cast: 3 women, 3 men
+Cast: 3 female, 3 male

 What people say:

-"Drew Hayden Taylor is Canada's leading Native dramatist, alterNATIVES is in many ways his most controversial play… created a deft piece of Canadian social satire that should generate heated discussions." — David E. Kemp, CBRA 2000 – Literature and Language
+"Drew Hayden Taylor is Canada's leading Native dramatist, alterNatives is in many ways his most controversial play… created a deft piece of Canadian social satire that should generate heated discussions." — David E. Kemp, CBRA 2000 – Literature and Language

 About the Playwright: